ChrstphrHll/npc_gen/students/Evyn Fenton.md

 ---
 ### Description
 - 2nd year Half-Orc Rouge in Elkenval
-- curly platinum hair that's hanging down to their back, Pale Blue eyes, and Pale Green skin
+- shoulder length wavy platinum hair that's messy, Pale Blue eyes, and Pale Green skin
 - Is Well-rounded and Perverse, and has Spiritualism as their ideal

 ### Organizations